This Fact Sheet is not relevant in your region

 Once the form or online application is accepted, the registrar will place a notice on the company’s record stating that a strike off proposal has been made.
 The proposal is then advertised in the Edinburgh Gazette and an invitation is given for objections to the strike off.
 If no objections are received within two months of the date of the notice, the company will be dissolved (that is, formally closed).
 This will then be shown on the Companies House register.

 If objections are made, the strike off will be put on hold.
 This is usually for six months.
 During this period the limited company will not be dissolved.
-This gives the objector(s) time to take action against the company (for example, by taking county court action or using formal insolvency proceedings at their own cost).
+This gives the objector(s) time to take action against the company (for example, by taking sheriff court action or using formal insolvency proceedings at their own cost).
 If your company has received an objection to its strike off proposal, contact us for advice.

 Investigations into the conduct of company directors